Silhouette Island

-Silhouette lies 20 km north of Mahé and at 1,995ha it is the third largest island of the granitic group and the fifth largest in Seychelles as a whole, yet the human impact is much less significant than elsewhere.
+Silhouette lies 20 kilometres north of Mahé and at 1,995 hectares it is the third largest island of the granitic group and the fifth largest in Seychelles as a whole, yet the human impact is much less significant than elsewhere.
 Mount Dauban rises to 740 metres and is the second highest summit in Seychelles.
 Though superficially similar to the other granitic islands, much of Silhouette (and North Island) is made up of younger rock called syenite and dated from 63 million years ago, compared to 750 million years for the other granitic islands.
 Silhouette may have been born in rapid and dramatic style, in a manner similar to the famous eruption of Mount St Helens that took place in western United States in 1980.
-It is probable that the crater lies southeast of La Passe, now almost entirely eroded away and submerged.
+The eruption probably occurred on land.
+Limited outcrops above the surface today make it difficult to determine with certainty, but it is probable that the crater lies southeast of La Passe, now almost entirely eroded away and submerged.
+This volcano erupted many times and Silhouette may have towered 3,000 metres or more at one time.

 |